dataArtisans/flink-training-web/exercises/rideEnrichment-processfunction.md

 You should arrange for some predictable fraction of the input records to be missing, so you can verify that you are correctly handling clearing the corresponding state.

-The reference solution uses this `FilterFunction` on the TaxiRides.
+The exercise code does this in a `FilterFunction` on the TaxiRides.
 It drops all END events, and every 1000th START event.

 #### Java
 {% highlight java %}